 HIST 101: Introduction to Historical Thinking and Analysis

-HIST 175: The History of Comic Books and American Society since 1938
+HIST 175: Comic Books in America: The History of Comic Books and American Society

-Comics from Wonder Woman to the Guardians of the Galaxy have been shaped by American society and have in turn shaped popular culture, and are at times Very Serious Literature; take the class and learn much more!
+US History requirement.
+Comics, from Wonder Woman to the Guardians of the Galaxy, have been shaped by American society and have in turn shaped popular culture, and are at times Very Serious Literature.
+Take the class and learn more!

 HIST 211: Foundations of Western Civilization

-This course uses case studies to survey themes of European history from the 12th century BCE to 1650, especially politics, cultural history, and the ways the legacy of antiquity was understood and appropriated by later ages.
+European History/ Pre-1800 History requirement.
+This course uses case studies to survey European history from the 12th century BCE to 1650, especially politics, cultural history, and the ways the legacy of antiquity was understood and appropriated by later ages.

 HIST 212: Modern Western Civilization

-This course explores, thematically, how the term “Western Civilization” has been defined and redefined over the eighteenth, nineteenth, twentieth, and twenty-first centuries.
+European History requirement.
+This course explores how the term “Western Civilization” has been defined and redefined over the eighteenth, nineteenth, twentieth, and twenty-first centuries.

 HIST 213: World History to 1800